antonova-irina/antonova-irina/README.md

 💬 Passionate about building neat, functional and user-friendly web applications. </br>
 🌱 I’m currently learning Mobile App Development.
 I love it! </br>
 🔭 I’m currently working on a Wordpress e-commerce project with REST API integrations. </br>
 ⚡ The more I learn, the more I realize how much I don't know.
-But ✨ _I'm not going to give up_ ✨, 'cause I really enjoy this endless journey of learning!
+But ✨ _I'm not going to give up_ ✨, since I really enjoy this endless journey of learning!